Inside a volcano

 Closing Notes

 It was indeed a memorable experience and was totally worth every penny I spent.
-I would definitely recommend this tour as one of the must-do bucket list items for every traveller and adventure seeker.
-It is a unique and one of it kinds activity that can be done only in Iceland.
-And everyone visiting Iceland must have this on their list of things to do.
+I would definitely recommend this tour as one of the must-do things in Iceland.
+It is for every traveller and adventure seeker.
+Going inside a volcano is one of it kinds activity that can be done only in Iceland and is unique for this country.